MetlHedd/todolist/README.md

 ## Running the app
 - For development run: `npm run serve`;
 - For production mode or general cases uses run: `npm run build`;
-- You can use the app on itself site: soon.
+- You can use the app on itself site: https://metlhedd.github.io/todolist/

 **WARNING!!** `vue.config.js` is set to be deployed on `/todolist/`, you can delete this file or you may edit it.